-I just finished knitting my second project made in Lolo’s Favorite by Lolo Dit It.
+I just finished knitting my third project made in Lolo’s Favorite by Lolo Dit It.
 I’m a little sad that this project has come to an end, because I wish I could work with this yarn all day everyday.
 Yes, it’s that kind of yarn.
 The perfect kind.
 It is beautiful, soft, surprisingly sturdy and, as with every yarn by Lolo Did It, the colorways are seriously amazing.
 Lolo’s Favorite is a fingering weight yarn offered as a generous 100g / 430 yards skein.
 It’s a MCN blend (merino / cashmere / nylon) that you simply can’t go wrong with.
 Merino as the base fiber is pretty, sturdy and soft, the nylon adds even more sturdiness, while the cashmere makes it decadent!

 I’ve been lucky to tried four colorways of this yarn, and two others by Lolo Dit It in another base (Everyday Sock, which is a more basic yarn but also great).
 I tried two colorways from the Signature colorways (highly variegated), one from the Barely There collection (variegated tonal colors with light speckles), and three tonal colors to complement them.
 I had so much pleasure knitting with them all!